Bean Leaf Beetle

 Adult beetles overwinter under leaf debris adjacent or near soybean fields.
 Once they become active in the spring they will feed on wild legumes, alfalfa and clovers.

-When soybeans emerge they leave these alternate hosts and concentrate on soybean.
+When soybeans emerge, they leave these alternate hosts and concentrate on soybean.
 They feed on emerging seedlings and deposit eggs in the soil near the plants.
 These overwintering adults generate the first generation of bean leaf beetles.

 First and second generation

-In addition to the overwintering adults, two generations of bean leaf beetles occur in the North Central region.
 The first adult generation usually peaks in the late vegetative or the early reproductive soybean stages, whereas the second generation peaks during the pod-fill stage.
 In mid- and southern parts of the region, this is usually mid-July for the first generation and late-August or early September for the second generation.

-Bean Leaf Beetle – Ohio State University
+Bean Leaf Beetle on Soybean, Ohioline, Ohio State University ENT 23, 2014

-Bean Leaf Beetle – University of Missouri
+Soybean Pest Management: Bean Leaf Beetle, MU Extension – University of Missouri

 Information on this pest provided by Douglas J. Jardine, Professor Emeritus, Kansas State University 6/2020